 Depending on your needs for lines of credit, your business peculiarities and operations, your company is presented with a choice of five major Chinese banks (Bank of China, ICBC, China Construction Bank, Merchants Bank and Agricultural Bank of China) or a selected number of foreign and international institutions with retail and commercial capabilities in the Chinese market.

-Some international banks are still not recognised among those allowed to link their bank accounts to Alipay, which is vital when handling e-commerce stores on Alibaba’s platforms (Check our guide - Five Steps to Launching an E-commerce Presence in China).
+Some international banks are still not recognised among those allowed to link their bank accounts to Alipay, which is vital when handling e-commerce stores on Alibaba’s platforms.

 The same applies to minor Chinese banks when facing labour-related contributions in selected cities, where transfers from only a few major banks are accepted.
 Just like when facing any other local challenge, it’s highly recommended to always come up with a plan with your local trusted partners and consultants before rushing into any decisions.